CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. note::

-    Some sets of perfmance statistics are activated/deactivated by **extended_statistics_activation** system parameter.
+    Some sets of performance statistics are activated/deactivated by **extended_statistics_activation** system parameter.
 Each set is represented by a value power of two.
 To be activated, it needs to be present in the base-2 representation of the system parameter.
 This is the lists of sets that can be manipulated:

       ========= ===================================== =========== ====================================================================